jhusain/es6generatorproposal/README.md

 The Iterable Constructor
 --------------------------------

 The Iterable contract should be replaced by an explicit constructor.
 The Iterable constructor will be used to create all instances of Iterables.
 An Iterable has an iterate() method which can return a Generator or an Iterator.
+The choice of the verb "iterate" rather than the noun "iterator" implies that an action is taking place (ie the creation of a fresh Iterator), and this method is not just a getter.

 ```JavaScript
 function Iterable(iterateMethodDefinition) {